What is a charter school?

 Oregon Connections Academy offers a specific computer based curriculum without much flexibility.
 We can offer a variety of traditional textbook based curriculum and change it on the fly if it's not working.
 We have used a variety of online vendors for online classes such as Oregon Online and Odysseyware.
 We feel that project based learning opportunities teach students skills not available through traditional curriculum.
 We've had students start a beehive for life science, fix a motorcycle for elective credit, attend RL seminars (weekly classes) for English credit, make a (large) catapult for physical science, and create a sewn flag for World Geography credit.
 As long as we can align projects to state standards and demonstrate that learning is occurring in these areas the sky is the limit!

-What are the main differences between your program and Oregon Connections Academy or K12?
+What are the main differences between your school and other programs?

-At RL we value relationships, relevance, and rigor.
-We can't speak for Connections Academy or K12 but we know that we communicate often and develop meaningful relationships with our students to find what is relevant to them in their education.
-We are obligated to challenge our students and that's where the rigor comes in.
+At Resource Link we value relationships, relevance, and rigor.
+We can't speak for other programs or schools but we communicate often and develop meaningful relationships with our students to find what is relevant to them in their education.
+We challenge our students at their level and that's where the rigor comes in.